bwalshe/branchless/README.md

 This project shows a simple demonstration for branchless programming, and how it affects the running time of program.
 To illustrate the difference I am going to implement a string capitalisation function three ways and measure how long they take to process a string of one billion characters.
+Spoiler: the final version is more than 20 times as fast as the original.

-I'll start with a simple, unoptimised version which scans through the string linearly updating any lower case alphabetic characters it finds.
+I'll start with a simple, unoptimised version which scans through the string linearly, updating any lower case alphabetic characters it finds.
 Then I'll show a "branchless" version which still scans through linearly, but uses special conditional instructions to avoid needing to jump around the place.
 Finally, I will show a SIMD version which uses vector instructions to process strings in blocks of 32 characters at a time.

-I'll get to describing those soon, but first I should explain why we hate branches so much.
+I'll get to describing these soon, but first I should explain why we hate branches so much.

-## Why is branching bad?
+## Why is Branching Bad?
 When CPUs execute instructions, each instruction isn't really executed as an atomic operation.
 What actually happens is that first the instruction is fetched, then it is decoded, then it is actually executed, and finally the